Scleroderma

 Summary

 Scleroderma is an autoimmune condition that affects connective tissues1, which joins and supports other tissues and organs in the body.
-‘Scleroderma’ comes from the Greek words ‘skleros’ (hard) and ‘derma’ (skin), as this condition is often characterized by the hardening or thickening of skin, and in some cases, internal organs as well.1,2 This is caused by a reaction of the body’s immune system resulting in too much collagen, an important protein of the connective tissue, being produced.
+‘Scleroderma’ comes from the Greek words ‘skleros’ (hard) and ‘derma’ (skin), as this condition is often characterised by the hardening or thickening of skin, and in some cases, internal organs as well.1,2 This is caused by a reaction of the body’s immune system resulting in too much collagen, an important protein of the connective tissue, being produced.
 This overproduction of collagen can lead to scarring and damage to the skin and internal organs, such as the lungs, heart, kidneys, oesophagus and digestive system (gastrointestinal tract).1

 Scleroderma can affect both men and women but is more common in women.1,2 It can occur at any age, particularly between 40-60 years, but is less likely in children.
 Scleroderma is not contagious or infectious.1 It is also not cancerous or malignant, but it can be life-threatening1, particularly if it affects the internal organs such as the lungs, heart, and kidney.